Support Relentless Excellence!

 Charles Michael Patterson

 A native of Lafayette, Louisiana, Zion is an alumni of The Certificate Program at The Ailey School in New York City, New York.
 He received additional training from Dance Theatre of Harlem as a Merit Scholarship student, Complexions Contemporary Ballet Winter Intensive, and The Jacqueline Kennedy Onassis School at American Ballet Theatre as a scholarship student in the Collegiate Program.
 Zion has performed works such as Sinatra Suite by Twyla Tharp, Absolute Rule by Elisa Monte and David Brown, Awassa Astrige/Ostrich by Asadata Dafora, and other works by Darrell Grand Moultrie, Ray Mercer, and Juel D. Lane.
-This is Zion’s fourth season with Dallas Black Dance Theatre.
+This is Zion’s fifth season with Dallas Black Dance Theatre.

 Sean J. Smith (Rehearsal Assistant)

 A proud Canadian, Sean trained with Goh Ballet Academy, Ballet British Columbia’s Mentor Program and The Ailey School.
 He has performed with Bruce Wood Dance Project, Rhythmic Souls Tap Company and African American Repertory Theater.
 Sean has performed with Dallas Theater Center in The Wiz (2011) and Hairspray (2018).
 Sean has taught the Lester Horton technique for Ailey Athletic Boys (AAB), Dallas Black Dance Academy, and Southern Methodist University.
 Sean has choreographed two works for Dallas Black Dance Theatre: Monologues (2013) and Interpretations (2017) and one work for DBDT: Encore!, Dollhouse (2015).
 This is Sean’s 11th season with DBDT.

 Born in Kansas City, MO, De’Anthony was drawn into dance by his grandmother at the age of three.
 She ran a performing arts school and introduced him to all forms of dance.
 He attended Kansas City Friends of Alvin Ailey and the Kansas City Ballet School.
 He continued his training in New York City at The Ailey School on scholarship.
 Prior to joining Dallas Black Dance Theatre, he was a member of the Von Howard Project.
-This is Mr. Vaughan’s sixth season with the company.
+This is Mr. Vaughan’s seventh season with the company.